Check the current retention periodsts graph retention get-window

 StackState imposes data retention limits to save storage space and improve performance.
 You can configure the data retention period to provide a balance between the amount of data stored, StackState performance, and data availability.

 By default topology graph data will be retained for 8 days.
 This works in a way that the latest state of topology graph will always be retained; only history older than 8 days will be removed.
 If you want to have this altered, there is a StackState CLI route prepared for it.
 To check what is the current retention period, you can use the following StackState CLI command:

 # Set the configured retention period to 10 dayssts graph retention set-window --window 864000000

 (note that time value is provided in milliseconds - 10 days equals 864000000 milliseconds)

-Please note that by adding more time to data retention period, the amount of data stored is also going to grow and need more storage space.
-This may also affect performance of the Views.
+Please note that by adding more time to the data retention period, the amount of data stored is also going to grow and need more storage space.
+This may also affect the performance of the Views.

-After a new retention window is applied, you can schedule a new removal with this command:
+After the new retention window is applied, you can schedule a new removal with this command:

 # Schedule a new removalsts graph retention set-window --schedule-removal